 How To Create a Self-Signed SSL Certificate for Apache in Ubuntu/Debian

-Self-signed certificates allow you to securely transfer data to/from server, without the possibility of anyone else intercepting it.
+SSL certificates allow you to securely transfer data to/from server, without the possibility of anyone else intercepting it.
 They also help in site verification.
 In this article, we will look at how to create self-signed SSL certificate for Apache.
 However, it is important to note that self-signed certificates can be used only if you don’t have public facing domain names and web pages.
-For publicly accessible websites, you need to install third-party SSL certificates
+For publicly accessible websites, you need to install third-party SSL certificates.

 How To Create a Self-Signed SSL Certificate for Apache